bricevalenza/onkyo2mqtt/README.md

   Provided under the terms of the MIT license.

+Update by Brice VALENZA (2021).
+ Only the command via the use of "/set" has been tested

 Overview
 --------
 Bridge between the Onkyo AVR EISCP remote control protocol and MQTT.